tud-hri/joan/docs/other-git.md

 In addition, we will provide some instructions on how to retrieve the latest changes of JOAN.

 __merge__: a slightly more advanced action in `git` is merging incoming changes to your current working version.
 PyCharm can help you to merge files.
-We are not going to give a full description on how to do_while_running this here.
+We are not going to give a full description on how to do this here.
 Google is your friend.
 If you really cannot figure it out, ask your supervisor.

 ### git tutorials and documentation